 Figure 3 Heterogenity of the studies exploring the association between type 2 diabetes mellitus and pancreatic neuroendocrine tumor.
 A and B: Galbraith plot (A) and Funnel plot (B) reporting the heterogeneity of the studies exploring the association between type 2 diabetes mellitus (T2DM) and pancreatic neuroendocrine tumor (pNET) diagnosis; C and D: Galbraith plot (C) and Funnel plot (D) reporting the heterogeneity of the studies exploring the association between T2DM and pNET tumor-free survival.

-Table 1 Characteristics of studies included in systematic review: type 2 diabetes mellitus as risk factor
+Table 1 Characteristics of studies included in systematic review: Type 2 diabetes mellitus as risk factor